 E-Invoicing

-The editor has five tabs:
+The editor has four tabs:

 - UBL Validation — directory of XSL transforms used to convert the source XML into UBL.